agude/agude.github.io/_posts/2018-04-07-matplotlib_blitting_supernova.md

 1. Create the figure (`fig`) and axes (`ax`).
 2. Create the list of artists, in this case a line (`plt.plot`) and some text (`ax.text`).
-3. Partially apply the functions by binding inputs to them with `partial`
+3. Partially apply the functions by binding inputs to them with `partial`.
-4. Create the animation object (`animation.FuncAnimation`)
+4. Create the animation object (`animation.FuncAnimation`).
 5. Save the animation as an `.mp4` (`anim.save`).

 Here are those steps in code: